jundalisay/sp/content/en/research/yogananda/autobiography/chapter-38.md

 As I was taking leave of the gentle sage, he autographed a small volume and presented it to me.
 38-1 “Here is my book on The Training Of The Human Plant,” 38-2 he said.
 “New types of training are needed-fearless experiments.
 At times the most daring trials have succeeded in bringing out the best in fruits and flowers.
 Educational innovations for children should likewise become more numerous, more courageous.”

 I read his little book that night with intense interest.
 His eye envisioning a glorious future for the race, he wrote: “The most stubborn living thing in this world, the most difficult to swerve, is a plant once fixed in certain habits. . . .

 Remember that this plant has preserved its individuality all through the ages; perhaps it is one which can be traced backward through eons of time in the very rocks themselves, never having varied to any great extent in all these vast periods.
 Do you suppose, after all these ages of repetition, the plant does not become possessed of a will, if you so choose to call it, of unparalleled tenacity?

-Indeed, there are plants, like certain of the palms, so persistent that no human power has yet been able to change them.
+There are plants, like certain of the palms, so persistent that no human power has yet been able to change them.
 The human will is a weak thing beside the will of a plant.

 But see how this whole plant’s lifelong stubbornness is broken simply by blending a new life with it, making, by crossing, a complete and powerful change in its life.
 Then when the break comes, fix it by these generations of patient supervision and selection, and the new plant sets out upon its new way never again to return to the old, its tenacious will broken and changed at last.

 “When it comes to so sensitive and pliable a thing as the nature of a child, the problem becomes vastly easier.”